Mart17/js_best_practice_notes/README.md

 ## Build Tools
 * [Webpack](https://webpack.js.org/) is a module bundler to combine files together into one or more files
 * Some browsers have only partial or no support for modern javascript.
 [Babel](https://babeljs.io/) is a compiler that translates your code into compatible code for most browsers

+## Application Architecture
+* Old-style web applications were usually done by sending multiple pages from a web server, and when a lot of dynamism was needed, content was loaded via Ajax by replacing chunks of HTML according to user actions.
+* [SPA (Single Page Application)](https://en.wikipedia.org/wiki/Single-page_application) - the UI is rendered entirely client-side (no reloading), but it makes the initial load slow for the client.
+The only thing that changes is the data inside the application (remote API via Ajax)
+* [Isomorphic JS](https://en.wikipedia.org/wiki/Isomorphic_JavaScript) - most of the code
+can be executed both on the server and the client, SPA is downloaded in the background

 ...